Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

-In the end, a natural question arises: Which kind of parallel trends assumption should one use?
+In the end, a natural question arises: Which parallel trends assumption should one use?
 This context-specific question is hard to answer, as each assumption has pros and cons.
 For instance, Assumption \ref{ass:gt-parallel-trends-all} leads to more precise $ATT(g,t)$ estimators because it uses data from multiple pre-treatment periods and multiple comparison groups.
-As power is something important when conducting causal inference, this is appealing.
+Given that power is important when conducting causal inference, this is appealing.
 On the other hand, it imposes parallel pre-trends, an assumption that is not \emph{required} for identification of $ATT(g,t)$ and that we have not imposed in $2\times T$ DiD designs (see our discussion of equation \eqref{eqn:2xT_es_twfe}).
 If pre-trends are not parallel, then estimates of $ATT(g,t)$ based on Assumption \ref{ass:gt-parallel-trends-all} can be biased.

-The other extreme is to make Assumption \ref{ass:gt-parallel-trends-never} and only use comparison groups made up of never-treated units.
+The other extreme is to make Assumption \ref{ass:gt-parallel-trends-never} and use only comparison groups made up of never-treated units.
 This avoids compositional changes in the comparison group over time, does not restrict pre-trends, and identifies all the $ATT(g,t)$'s.\footnote{Without never-treated units, we cannot estimate $ATT(g,t)$ for the last observed treatment date, which shapes the feasible target parameters.
-For example, in our Medicaid expansion example, without the presence of never-treated (by 2019) counties, we would not be able to estimate the treatment effects in 2019 (i.e., $ATT(g = 2015, t = 2019)$.} On the other hand, never-treated units may have remained untreated for reasons related to $\Delta Y_{i,t}(0)$.
+For example, in our Medicaid expansion example, without the presence of never-treated (by 2019) counties, we would not be able to estimate the treatment effects in 2019 (i.e., $ATT(g = 2015, t = 2019)$.} It also avoids using as a comparison group units that may have chosen to begin treatment in a given period because of pre-treatment outcomes, which potentially violates parallel trends.
+For instance, states that expanded Medicaid in 2016 may have done so on the basis of county mortality rates from previous years, likely violating the parallel trends assumption for this group.
+On the other hand, never-treated units may have remained untreated for reasons related to trends in $Y_{i,t}(0)$.
 Non-expansion counties may be too different from expansion counties for them to reflect the relevant counterfactual.
 This could be, in part, justified after examining the differences in covariate levels and trends between treatment and control groups, as we saw in the discussion of Table \ref{tab:cov_balance}.
 Also, depending on how widespread treatment is, there may be too few never-treated units to obtain precise estimates.